harishahamed26/MedGPT/README.md

    pip install -r requirements.txt
    ```

-5. Execute the following command to download necessary NLTK data for text splitting:
+5. Execute the following command to download the necessary NLTK data for text splitting:

    ```
    python -m nltk.downloader all